 Foster + Partners is one of the most innovative architectural and integrated design studios in the world.
 Since its founding in 1967, the studio has promoted a sustainable approach, auditing projects against global standards and transcending beyond them.
 For Power Station, Foster + Partners started with fresh thinking tailor-made to the site, our future commercial and residential users, the Dogpatch community, and the Bay Area climate.
 Its architects and engineers worked together to design the ground-up residential buildings at Blocks 7 and 8.View Website

 Herzog & de Meuron is a Pritzker Prize-winning international architecture firm, founded in Basel, Switzerland in 1978.
-Their work refines the traditions of modernism to elemental simplicity, transforming surfaces through new treatments and techniques.
 For Power Station, they’ve incorporated innovative materials to re-envision the historic and inspire the new—starting with the adaptive reuse of Station A as a collaborative office and life sciences building.
 Herzog & de Meuron also designed Blocks 11 and 12 as distinctive, modern complements to the historic relic that is Station A.View Website

 LMSASan Francisco, United States